f-eighty7/devops_midterm_examination_project/LABREPORT.md

 **3. Create an VM and pull the Gitea Docker image with cloud-config(plus Nginx configuration and SSL Certification with Certbot)**

+After a successful Terraform deployment, Gitea can be accessed via the URL ahin1.chas.dsnw.dev.
+Ensure that the DNS is correctly configured to point to the public IP address of the deployed Azure VM.

 ```hcl
 terraform {
   required_providers {